cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Hash values of external files, which are not loaded into the internal editor, can be calculated for files of any size.

-- SMIME FlashVideo bug
+- SMIME Flash Video bug
   > Error description:
-    Flashvideos of the type ".flv" are opened with the CrypTool player for flash animations after CrypTool was started and a flash animation (like  S/MIME or Rijndael) was opened.
+    Flash videos of the type ".flv" are opened with the CrypTool player for flash animations after CrypTool was started and a flash animation (like  S/MIME or Rijndael) was opened.
   > Solution: